Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 ### Todo
 - Replace ILayer.Style with an ILayer.Styles of type ICollection<IFeature> which is empty by default
 - Do not derive ILayer from IAsyncDataFetcher.
-- The Info event should be moved from Map to MapControl
-- Perhaps remove the InfoLayer list and add an InfoLayer boolean on ILayer
-- Remove the HoverLayer method.
-It is not crossplatform and can affect performance.
-Add a sample to show how you could implement it with the regular MouseMove method.
 - Invert label alignment bottom/top.
+- Remove Viewport from Map
+- Remove Navigate methods from Map
+- Add an Action<Viewport> field to the Map to zoom to 'home' viewport

 ### Done
 - Go to .NET Standard